 For more information see: Chicago Manual of Style, 15.49

-Manuscript materials are cited in the text using the name of the manuscript collection, not the individual item.
+Manuscript materials are cited in the running text indicating the date of the cited item and using the name of the manuscript collection in the in-text reference.

 Collection Name.
 Repository Name.
 Place.